 Featured in The Hotel Book: Great Escapes Africa, Taschen 2013

-Please note: A State Department travel warning for Kenya is currently in effect (click here to view the State Department's information page on Kenya).
-For any questions and booking inquiries, please call us at 1-888-701-5486.
+Please note: A US State Department travel warning for Kenya is currently in effect (click here for more information).
+We will do our best to alert booked guests to any significant developments about which we are made aware.
+For any questions, please call us at 1-888-701-5486.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.